Stratio/crossdata/_doc/InMemory-Connector-Development-Tutorial.md

     }
 ```

-Finally, we must provide a main entry point for the connector class so it can be executed either using maven or as a
+Finally, we must provide a main entry point for the connector class, so it can be executed either using maven, or as a
 service.

 ```java